andrei-1111/lod_api_docs/list_services.rst

 This interface lists translation services that are available through the API.

+**New in version 2014-09-04**

+The list services api now includes a minimum units element.
+If the minimum units is 500 words, a 400 word project would be priced the same as a 500 word project.
+The unit minimum is applied at the project level.

 **New in version 2014-06-10**

 To better support file-based services, version 2014-06-10 now has a valid inputs